isosel/WIN74ALL/README.md

 # WIN74ALL
-A set of tools you can use to make your own virtualbox window 7 machine; for free
+A set of tools you can use to make your own virtualbox window 7 machine, for free.